![]() |

 higher) than the US flag if flown together.

-7. If the US flag is displayed on a wall, with another flag (crossed staff), then the US flag's staff should be on the right side.
+7. If the US flag is displayed on a wall, with another flag (crossed staff), then the US flag's staff should be on the right side (graphic shows that but it leans to the left.)
 Also, the US flag's staff should be in front (on top of) the other flag's staff.
-(Note: This will mean the US Flag is on the left side of the other flag when looking straight at it.)
+(Note: This will mean the US Flag is on the left side of the other flag when looking straight at it due to the lean.
+If they were straight, the US flag would be on the right.)

 <--See